 Apologizing shows them that we make mistakes, too—that adults aren’t immune to the same challenges and emotions they face.
 And perhaps most important, apologizing models and teaches them how to own up to their own mistakes.”

 As important as modeling behavior can be, it’s also one of the hardest things to do.
+After all, it’s easier to see the logic of these habits and tell others to do them, but much harder to follow suit ourselves.
 We’re human and learning about ourselves right alongside our kids.
-Parenthood brings its own set of challenges we’ve never had to face.
-And it’s so much easier to tell than do.

 Except that’s what makes modeling behavior that much more important.
 Our actions do speak louder than words.
-So much so that we don’t always have to “teach” our kids through words, but we can do it through our actions instead.
+So much so that we don’t always have to “teach” them through words, but we can do so through our actions.

 Get more tips:

 - How Teaching Kids about Emotions Reduces Misbehavior